 Lent is “spring cleaning for the soul,” and the abstinence — whether from candy, social media or whatever a person chooses to give up — is a way of getting rid of distractions that take away from spiritual awareness, said Ryan Dunn, minister of online engagement for the United Methodist Church, which has 30,000 churches in the U.S.

 Curry says practicing willpower helps one “become aware of how selfishness can lead us astray and how it rises up within us.”

-Many Catholic parishes in America traditionally have offered meatless Friday dinners in their gathering halls and a devotional exercise called Stations of the Cross, a way to reflect on the last events of Jesus’ life.
-Those dinners would normally buzz with the activity of parishioners volunteering, kids darting around and adults chatting.
-But churches canceled such events this year due to health concerns.
+Many Catholic parishes in America offer meatless Friday dinners in their gathering halls, which buzz with the activity of parishioners volunteering, kids darting around and adults chatting.
+Parishioners join a devotional exercise called Stations of the Cross, a way to reflect on the last events of Jesus’ life.

-Lenten activities culminate with Holy Week, which this year begins with Palm Sunday on March 28 and leads up to Easter on April 4.
-Usually, Holy Week is packed with extra services, and church pews are filled with people.
+Lenten activities culminate with Holy Week, which this year begins with Palm Sunday on April 10 and leads up to Easter on April 17.
+Holy Week is packed with extra services, and church pews fill with people.

 Lenten observations can refocus Christians, Curry said, relating the New Testament story of Jesus walking on water toward his disciples, who were in a boat and struggling against dangerous winds.
 “That’s what Lent is trying to teach you to do — walk on the water in a storm, which life often is,” he said.

 A version of this story was previously published March 25, 2021.